UCLCSSA/User-Specification/Function-Specification.md

 #### 1.1 Weather and Date

-This part should contain two parts Date and the Weather.
-We use LOCAL TIMEZONE and LOCAL CITY.
+This part should contain:
+1. Date.
+Use LOCAL TIMEZONE.
+2. Weather.
+Use weather for LOCAL CITY.

 ##### 1.1.1 Weather Description